grassroots-musings/grassroots-musings.github.io/src/content/blog/current-favourite-ios-apps-august.md

 ## ThreeGoodThings

 Developed by a 2 member team, this [app](https://oatmealapps.com/three-good-things) is a minimalistic gratefulness journal.
-Instead of being packed with distracting and tedious questions (I am looking at you, X, Y and more) it does exactly what it says.
+Instead of being packed with tedious questions, it does exactly what it says.
 The main screen has 3 empty lines for you to fill on what were 3 good things that happened to you that day and how it made you feel.

 The UI is so pleasant and excellently made for such a simple app.
 You can export your entries as a PDF (which they remind you to do monthly, since the app does not have a logging in system to store your data in their servers) which I prefer.
 You can set daily upto 3 daily reminders too!
 The paid version unlocks locking your journal (look what I did there?) and themes.